ModischFabrications/HUB75_Driver_PCB/README.md

 Open like regular in KiCad.
 Look into the docs zip under [Actions/KiCad Exports](https://github.com/ModischFabrications/HUB75_Driver_PCB/actions/workflows/exports.yml) to see renderings.

 This schematic can be soldered manually onto a perfboard, but feel free to order a PCB instead.

+Use a **5V** power supply with 10W or more!
+Never connect USB Power and Matrix power together, make sure to remove the jumper when using the USB connector.
+Powering the Matrix via USB, without the terminals, is possible, but definitely not recommended, the devboard can't handle it.

 ## Decisions